"

 • The Dames article given as an example above, for instance, spans pages 25-27 of the June issue (i.e., #6) of the monthly journal Computers in Libraries’ 27th volume.

-• Other source types: If you often encounter other source types such as government publications, brochures, presentations, etc., getting a copy of the Publication Manual of the American Psychological Association (APA, 2009) might be worth your while.
-If you’re a more casual researcher, you can consult plenty of online tutorials for help with APA style such as:
+• Other source types: If you often encounter other source types such as government publications, brochures, presentations, etc., getting a copy of the latest Publication Manual of the American Psychological Association (2020) might be worth your while.
+If you’re a more casual researcher, you can consult plenty of online guides such as the Algonquin College Library’s APA Style Manual on its Citing and Documenting Sources page.

-Though reference generator applications are available online (simply Google-search for them) and as features within word processing applications like Microsoft Word to construct citations and references for you, putting them together on your own may save time if you’re adept at APA.
+Though reference generator applications are available online (simply Google-search for them), with AI help, and as features within word-processing software like Microsoft Word to construct citations and references for you, putting them together on your own may save time if you’re adept at APA.
 The following guidelines help you organize and format your References page(s) according to APA convention when doing it manually:

 • Title: References